Frequently Asked Questions:

 Sharding improves concurrency by distributing collections over multiple mongod instances, allowing shard servers (i.e. mongos processes) to perform any number of operations concurrently to the various downstream mongod instances.

 In replication, when MongoDB writes to a collection on the primary, MongoDB also writes to the primary’s oplog, which is a special collection in the local database.
 Therefore, MongoDB must lock both the collection’s database and the local database.
-The mongod must lock both databases at the same time keep both data consistent and ensure that write operations, even with replication, are “all-or-nothing” operations.
+The mongod must lock both databases at the same time to keep the database valid and ensure that write operations, even with replication, are “all-or-nothing” operations.

 In replication, MongoDB does not apply writes serially to secondaries.
 Secondaries collect oplog entries in batches and then apply those batches in parallel.
 Secondaries do not allow reads while applying the write operations, and apply write operations in the order that they appear in the oplog.